abarreraUOC/Data_Structure_PR2/README.md

 ## Additional test cases
 As requested in the PR2 statement, the test suite was extended with new scenarios.

-### Added test class
+### Added test classes
 - `SystemsIssuesExtraTest.java`
+- `StackLinkedListExtraTest.java`

 ### Purpose of the new tests
-The additional test class was created to validate cases such as:
+The additional test classes were created to validate cases such as:
 - consistency of links between related entities
 - extra checks for the LIFO issue resolution order
 - update operations without duplication
 - validation of issue state after resolution
 - extra checks for the system with the largest number of components
+- additional validation of the custom linked stack behavior
+- checks for empty stack state, push/pop behavior, and value iteration

 ## Problems encountered and additional comments
 During development, the main challenge was implementing the project while respecting these constraints: